DongTran2003/Order-Trends-and-Volume-Analysis/README.md

 # Challenges during the Project
 Before this project, my experience with web scraping and Python coding was limited.
-However, with a strong motivation to support my sister’s business, I conducted extensive research on automating data collection from web pages.
+However, with a strong motivation to support the business and its owner, I conducted extensive research on automating data collection from web pages.
 While AI tools like ChatGPT provided valuable assistance, this project could not have been completed without human intervention.
 Debugging, understanding how the code works in different scenarios, and adapting AI-generated code to fit specific requirements required **critical thinking and problem-solving skills**.
 I believe that **levaraging AI alongside human domain and expertise** enhances project outcomes, making it a powerfull skill for any professional nowadays.

 Another significant challenge was that the target webpage was written in Chinese, making it difficult for me to understand its structure and locate key data points.
-Over time, this became easier as I collaborated with the **inventory team** of the business, whose insights helped me navigate the data more effectively.
+Over time, this became easier as I collaborated with the business's **inventory team**, whose insights helped me navigate the data more effectively.

 Despite these challenges, I gained **valuable new skills** and discovered different approaches to problem-solving.
 This project was a **real-world experience** where I acted as a data analyst, helping the business owner gain insights into **order trends and volume** while demonstrating the importance of **data analytics in business operations and decision-making**.
 Most importantly, it was personally meaningful to support the business in taking its **first step toward digital transformation**, reinforcing the impact that data-driven strategies can have on small businesses.